 cobleskidsl.JPG (656210 bytes) coblesternsl.JPG (420199 bytes) coblebluesternl.jpg (111051 bytes) cobletractorl.JPG (80249 bytes)

 When we visited Robin Hood's bay in the summer of 2007 we found that the cobles had gone and none were left on the landing at the foot of the narrow winding road which leads down to the sea.
-There were tow examples adjacent to the public car park at the the top of the hill.
+Venture here was in the car park at the top of the hill together with a second double ender.

 Whitby Cobles in 2007

-There are a number of cobles in harbour at Whitby for the most part tied up to the South wall of the inner dock.
+There are a number of cobles in harbour at Whitby for the most moored to the South wall of the inner dock.
 Many are larger cobles with the usual forward wheelhouse.
 There is a busy fishery here and long stacks of crab pots can be seen on the wall at both sides of the harbour.

 Staithes Cobles in 2007

-Although nothing like as numerous as they were in the past there are number of cobles at Staithes mostly moored in the river with two or three against the outer harbour wall.
+Although nothing like as numerous as they were in the past there are number of cobles at Staithes mostly moored in the river with several against the outer harbour wall.
+Few of these boats are registered in the fishery and many that remain are in private hands.
 Unlike the Filey cobles these boats are kept afloat although at low tide the harbour dries and the river is reduced to a stream.

 Other Sources